GDur/stylii/README.md

 How to use
 ==
-  - option a:
-    - download the zip and extract
+  1. option a: download the zip and extract option b:git clone this project
-  - option b:
-    - git clone this project
-  - go to the root folder and use command "npm install" in order to load the missing node modules
+  2. go to the root folder and use command "npm install" in order to load the missing node modules
-  - load/start the index.html via browser
+  3. load/start the index.html via browser